Copyright(C) 2010-2013 Christophe Benz, Julien Hebert

 from woob.capabilities.base import BaseObject

-from woob.tools.application.pretty import colored, NC, BOLD
+from woob.tools.application.pretty import BOLD, NC, colored

-from woob.tools.misc import guess_encoding, classproperty
+from woob.tools.misc import classproperty, guess_encoding

-__all__ = ['IFormatter', 'MandatoryFieldsNotFound']
+__all__ = ["IFormatter", "MandatoryFieldsNotFound"]

-[docs]class MandatoryFieldsNotFound(Exception): def __init__(self, missing_fields): super().__init__('Mandatory fields not found: %s.' % ', '.join(missing_fields))
+[docs]class MandatoryFieldsNotFound(Exception): def __init__(self, missing_fields): super().__init__("Mandatory fields not found: %s." % ", ".join(missing_fields))

 [docs]class IFormatter: # Tuple of fields mandatory to not crash MANDATORY_FIELDS = None # Tuple of displayed field.
-Set to None if all available fields are # displayed DISPLAYED_FIELDS = None @classproperty def BOLD(self): warnings.warn( 'Use woob.tools.application.pretty.BOLD instead.\n' 'That\'s also better to use woob.tools.application.pretty.colored.', DeprecationWarning, stacklevel=2 ) return BOLD @classproperty def NC(self): warnings.warn( 'Use woob.tools.application.pretty.NC instead.\n' 'That\'s also better to use woob.tools.application.pretty.colored.', DeprecationWarning, stacklevel=2 ) return NC
+Set to None if all available fields are # displayed DISPLAYED_FIELDS = None @classproperty def BOLD(self): warnings.warn( "Use woob.tools.application.pretty.BOLD instead.\n" "That's also better to use woob.tools.application.pretty.colored.", DeprecationWarning, stacklevel=2, ) return BOLD @classproperty def NC(self): warnings.warn( "Use woob.tools.application.pretty.NC instead.\n" "That's also better to use woob.tools.application.pretty.colored.", DeprecationWarning, stacklevel=2, ) return NC

-[docs] def colored(self, string, color, attrs=None, on_color=None): if ( self.outfile != sys.stdout or not self.outfile.isatty() or os.getenv("NO_COLOR") is not None ): return string if isinstance(attrs, str): attrs = [attrs] return colored(string, color, on_color=on_color, attrs=attrs)
+[docs] def colored(self, string, color, attrs=None, on_color=None): if self.outfile != sys.stdout or not self.outfile.isatty() or os.getenv("NO_COLOR") is not None: return string if isinstance(attrs, str): attrs = [attrs] return colored(string, color, on_color=on_color, attrs=attrs)

-def __init__(self, display_keys=True, display_header=True, outfile=None): self.display_keys = display_keys self.display_header = display_header self.interactive = False self.print_lines = 0 self.termrows = 0 self.termcols = None if outfile is None: outfile = sys.stdout self.outfile = outfile # XXX if stdin is not a tty, it seems that the command fails. if sys.stdout.isatty() and sys.stdin.isatty(): if sys.platform == 'win32': from ctypes import windll, create_string_buffer h = windll.kernel32.GetStdHandle(-12) csbi = create_string_buffer(22) res = windll.kernel32.GetConsoleScreenBufferInfo(h, csbi) if res: import struct (bufx, bufy, curx, cury, wattr, left, top, right, bottom, maxx, maxy) = struct.unpack("hhhhHhhhhhh", csbi.raw) self.termrows = right - left + 1 self.termcols = bottom - top + 1 else: self.termrows = 80 # can't determine actual size - return default values self.termcols = 80 else: stty_output = subprocess.check_output(["stty", "size"]).split() self.termrows = int(stty_output[0]) self.termcols = int(stty_output[1])
+def __init__(self, display_keys=True, display_header=True, outfile=None): self.display_keys = display_keys self.display_header = display_header self.interactive = False self.print_lines = 0 self.termrows = 0 self.termcols = None if outfile is None: outfile = sys.stdout self.outfile = outfile # XXX if stdin is not a tty, it seems that the command fails. if sys.stdout.isatty() and sys.stdin.isatty(): if sys.platform == "win32": from ctypes import create_string_buffer, windll h = windll.kernel32.GetStdHandle(-12) csbi = create_string_buffer(22) res = windll.kernel32.GetConsoleScreenBufferInfo(h, csbi) if res: import struct (bufx, bufy, curx, cury, wattr, left, top, right, bottom, maxx, maxy) = struct.unpack( "hhhhHhhhhhh", csbi.raw ) self.termrows = right - left + 1 self.termcols = bottom - top + 1 else: self.termrows = 80 # can't determine actual size - return default values self.termcols = 80 else: stty_output = subprocess.check_output(["stty", "size"]).split() self.termrows = int(stty_output[0]) self.termcols = int(stty_output[1])

-[docs] def output(self, formatted): if self.outfile != sys.stdout: encoding = guess_encoding(sys.stdout) with open(self.outfile, "a+", encoding=encoding, errors='replace') as outfile: outfile.write(formatted + os.linesep) else: for line in formatted.split('\n'): if self.termrows and (self.print_lines + 1) >= self.termrows: self.outfile.write(PROMPT) self.outfile.flush() readch() self.outfile.write('\b \b' * len(PROMPT)) self.print_lines = 0 plen = len(line.replace(self.BOLD, '').replace(self.NC, '')) print(line) if self.termcols: self.print_lines += int(plen/self.termcols) + 1 else: self.print_lines += 1
+[docs] def output(self, formatted): if isinstance(self.outfile, (str, Path)): encoding = guess_encoding(sys.stdout) with open(self.outfile, "a+", encoding=encoding, errors="replace") as outfile: outfile.write(formatted + os.linesep) else: for line in formatted.split("\n"): if self.termrows and (self.print_lines + 1) >= self.termrows: self.outfile.write(PROMPT) self.outfile.flush() readch() self.outfile.write("\b \b" * len(PROMPT)) self.print_lines = 0 plen = len(line.replace(BOLD, "").replace(NC, "")) print(line, file=self.outfile) if self.termcols: self.print_lines += int(plen / self.termcols) + 1 else: self.print_lines += 1

 [docs] def start_format(self, **kwargs): pass